-Knowing that you are infected with Hepatitis B can be heart breaking especially if you have not done anything to deserve it.
-It is like having a cancer, you wouldn’t know who to blame.
-The good thing is, if you got diagnosed early, chances of clearing it out can be higher.
-If you have love ones and don’t want them to suffer same fate as you are, have them vaccinated with anti- Hepatitis B as early as possible as well.
+Knowing that you are infected with Hepatitis B can be heartbreaking especially if you have not done anything to deserve it.
+It is like having cancer, you wouldn’t know who to blame.
+The good thing is if you got diagnosed early, chances of clearing it out can be higher.
+If you have loved ones and don’t want them to suffer the same fate as you are, have them vaccinated with anti- Hepatitis B as early as possible as well.

 How to treat acute Hepatitis B infection?

 Acute Hepatitis B can be treated easily, often times, doctors don’t even provide medication for it because the body’s immune system can clear off the virus on its own.
 Most doctors will just recommend dietary changes, more rests and to take as much fluid as you can to help your immune system fight off the infection.

 Treating chronic Hepatitis B infection is a different story because it involves certain medicines now and certain risks such as liver damage.
 Among the medicines used to treat this kind of Hepatitis B infection are:

 - Using antiviral medicines - lamivudine (Epivir), adefovir (Hepsera), telbivudine (Tyzeka) and entecavir (Baraclude) are among the popular antiviral drugs prescribed to people with chronic Hepatitis B infection.
 These medicines also aim to protect the liver from being damaged by the virus.